 Dakota T721, is a Springer Spaniel TEDD military working dog.
-Her handler anxiously awaits a reunion and we believe that Susan Stejskal, the last person known to have had Dakota, can accomplish that goal.
-If she refuses, we hope Congress can persuade her to do the right thing.
+Her handler still awaits a reunion and we believe that Susan Stejskal, the last person known to have had Dakota, can accomplish that goal.

 For those readers unfamiliar with Dakota’s story, she is one of thirteen MWDs taken by Dean Henderson and Jaime Solis representing Soliden Technologies (Soliden).
 Soliden, a private company not permitted by law to legally obtain these former bomb-sniffing dogs via the adoption process, somehow acquired these TEDD program dogs on February 3, 2014, and OPMG released the dogs to their custody on February 10, 2014.
 After depositing the dogs with a Virginia kennel, Henderson instructed kennel owner Greg Meredith to release Dakota to a vet tech “Sue,” who was flown by Soliden to vet the dogs earmarked for sale to the Panamanian and other governments.
 A week or so later, “Sue” drove from Michigan to pick up Dakota.